MAPSS-QMSA

 Applicants who declare an interest in QMSA must have a minimum quantitative GRE score in the 75th percentile.
 Applicants must list up to five prior courses in the social sciences, and up to five prior courses in mathematics, statistics, or quantitative methods.
 They should have prior exposure to calculus and linear algebra.
 They must furnish a statement of purpose indicating a domain of substantive interest in the social or behavioral sciences, outlining their intended research, and naming two QMSA-affiliated faculty members with whom they wish to work.

 Students admitted to other MAPSS concentrations may petition to change their track to QMSA after accepting their offer.
 Those students must have a minimum quantitative GRE score in the 75th percentile OR qualified transcripts that show successful performance in calculus, linear algebra, and post-introductory statistics courses.
-Information on the petition process will be sent to all students in the summer.
+Information on the petition process will be sent to all students in early May.

 International students on F-1 or J-1 student visas who complete the Master of Arts Program in the Social Sciences (MAPSS) with this concentration may be eligible for employment benefits associated with their respective visa type.
 The MAPSS-QMSA Concentration is listed as a STEM designated degree by the U.S. Department of Homeland Security for the purposes of the STEM OPT extension allowing eligible students to apply.
 However, approval for STEM OPT is at the discretion of U.S. Citizenship & Immigration Services.
 To learn more visit our Office of International Affairs website.